 We do our best to accommodate dietary restrictions

-Shuttle/Taxis from Airport to Hotel
+Shuttle or Taxi between Airport to Hotel

-Private shuttle to Community project, and Ollantaytambo
+Private shuttle to our Community project, and Ollantaytambo

 Private shuttle from Ollantaytambo to km 82 - the start of the Inca Trail